-- HMRC - We can process tax codes and student loan changes directly from your HMRC account to the PayFit app.
+- HMRC - We process tax codes and student loan changes directly from your HMRC account to the PayFit app.
 We will also process your Real Time Information (RTI) reports on your behalf.

 - Pensions - For most automatic enrolment schemes, we will submit your pension report on your behalf.

 If you're unhappy with your current payroll processes and feel like a change is needed, why not get in touch with us today?
-One of our product experts would be more than happy to run through the product with you and explain how we can simplify your company's payroll.
+One of our product experts would be more than happy to run through the product and explain how we can simplify your company's payroll.